procrastinate-org/procrastinate/docs/discussions.rst

 reuse parts of your codebase written with the asynchronous interface (say, an async ORM) and you don't want to have to maintain their equivalent using a synchronous interface.

 There's a catch, though.
-If your tasks are not async-friendly (time consuming, either CPU intensive or they do synchronous I/O calls), you probably want to avoid executing them asynchronously.
+If your :term:`task` is not async-friendly (time consuming, either CPU intensive or they do synchronous I/O calls), you probably want to avoid executing them asynchronously.
 They will probably not perform worse but it may be disturbing for the reader, and if you ever implement tasks with real asynchronous